sam-maverick/discrete-wavelets/README.md

 **Return**

 `number[][]` or `{ coeffs: DW.WaveletCoefficients2D, mask: DW.WaveletCoefficients2D }`:

-***number\[]\[]*** and ***coeffs*** are the coefficients as result of the transform, for 1D and 2D respectively.
+- ***number\[]\[]*** and ***coeffs*** are the coefficients as result of the transform, for 1D and 2D respectively.
-In 2D, the ***mask*** is a data structure with the same shape as coeffs, where a '1' means that it is a position that holds actual data, and a '0' means that the correspondiing value in coeffs for that position has a zero that resulted from the synthetic data introduced by the padding.
+- In 2D, the ***mask*** is a data structure with the same shape as coeffs, where a '1' means that it is a position that holds actual data, and a '0' means that the correspondiing value in coeffs for that position has a zero that resulted from the synthetic data introduced by the padding.
 Note that whenever you see a 0 in the mask, this means that any input with the same shape will always produce a 0 in that position of the mask, and it will always have a 0 (or near-zero, due to precision errors) in that position in coeffs.
+In 1D, it returns a dummy value.

 > [!WARNING]
 >